hyperter96/gitlab-operator/doc/troubleshooting.md

 ```

 After the manifest has been applied, it may be necessary to delete the
-ingress controller Deployment to acquire the SCC properly and allow the
+Ingress controller Deployment to acquire the SCC properly and allow the
-ingress controller to create the Pods correctly.
+Ingress controller to create the Pods correctly.

 ### Horizontal pod autoscalers are not scaling